De Beers diamond division becoming Anglo American's crown jewel

-LONDON, Feb 13 (Reuters) - Diamond company De Beers, once a niche business for global miner Anglo American, is rapidly rising to become the jewel in its crown - with a brighter outlook than many of its metals.
+LONDON (Reuters) - Diamond company De Beers, once a niche business for global miner Anglo American (AAL.L), is rapidly rising to become the jewel in its crown - with a brighter outlook than many of its metals.

 The division’s profit leapt by more than a third in 2014 at the same time as its parent company Anglo saw earnings drop by about a quarter, hammered by a dive in prices of metals such as iron, copper and coal.